Devesh21/BookDatabase/README.md

 Project Description

 We are going to create a Book Database website.
-The key features :
+The key features of this websote would be:
 - Create an account
 - Login/Logout
 - Add a book